Grey001-dev/Ping/README.md

 ## Features

--Three check types: HTTP(S),TCP port, and ICMP ping -GET,POST,PUT support wiith custom headers and request bodies -Email Alerts on downtime and recovery(had to setup 2-step verification and all very exhausting) -Retry threshold before a monitor is marked down,to avoid false alarm from short blips;
+- Three check types: HTTP(S),TCP port, and ICMP ping
+- GET,POST,PUT support wiith custom headers and request bodies
+- Email Alerts on downtime and recovery(had to setup 2-step verification and all very exhausting)
+- Retry threshold before a monitor is marked down,to avoid false alarm from short blips;
--Real-time dashboard updates via Socket.IO (stressed my life btw) -Ping history with uptime percentage and average latency -Pause/resume monitors without deleting them
+- Real-time dashboard updates via Socket.IO (stressed my life btw)
+- Ping history with uptime percentage and average latency
+- Pause/resume monitors without deleting them

 ## Known Limitations
 -Checks currently run from a single server location,so a network issue on that server's end might look like a target outage.